Nezuur/Ansible/README.md

 ## Ruby

 This Ansible role manages the installation and configuration of Ruby using rbenv.
 It allows you to specify multiple Ruby versions to be installed, set a global Ruby version, and manage Ruby gems with Bundler.

+## PostgreSQL Backup with Bash

+This Ansible role automates the backup of PostgreSQL databases to an AWS S3 bucket.
+It installs necessary tools, manages a backup script, and schedules it via a cron job and a bash script.